Toilet training for toddlers

 Your child may express their readiness to start toilet training in various ways.
 It is important that you don’t start toilet training prematurely.
 Starting toilet training before your child is ready may cause frustration and upset your child because they feel they are disappointing you.

 So, how will you know if your child is ready or if it is too early?
-Here are a few ways they may indicate that they may be ready to begin.
+Here are a few ways they may indicate that they are ready to begin.
 They may:

 Toilet training guide